dark-side/sports-hub/products/sport_news_portal/web_application_features/log_in_and_sign_up/README.md

 ## Description

-The user should be able to have a personal account on the Sport News site.
-To create an account, the user can use the sign-up form or sign up via social networks, such as Google+ and Facebook, that are present on the sign-up window.
-The user should be able to log in with the right username and password or via social network buttons on the login form.
-The user should be able to restore the password using the "Forgot password?" functionality.
+Users should be able to have a personal account on the Sports Hub site.
+To create an account, they can use the sign-up form or sign up via social networks, such as Google+ and Facebook, that are present on the sign-up page.
+Users should be able to log in with the right username and password or via social network buttons on the log-in form.
+Users should be able to restore the password using the "Forgot password?" functionality.
 Registered users should have a personal cabinet where they can view and update personal information:
 - First name
 - Last name
 - Profile picture